|

 any moment

 No! cried Legolas, No!
-She is not coming back!
+She will not!
+She thinks

 Findecáno grasped the distraught elfs face, caught